SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 }
 ```

-Then iterate through all sensenetBlogPost and create page with using a template for all.
+Then iterate through all sensenetBlogPost nodes and create a page for all using a template.

 ```javascript
 //In your gatsby-node.js